arthur-kuo/so_short/README.md

 3. Connect to MongoDB

-create a file called '.env',
-add this and save:
+create a file called '.env' in the root folder, add this and save:

 MONGODB_URI=mongodb+srv://<Your MongoDB Account>:<Your MongoDB Password>@cluster0.xxxx.xxxx.net/<Your MongoDB Table>?retryWrites=true&w=majority